-Failure to clean up after an event/

-£30-150 depending on severity, plus costs

-gathering, failure to maintain communal facilities in an acceptable condition, unreasonable mess
+Failure to clean up after an event/ £30-150 depending on gathering, failure to maintain communal severity facilities in an acceptable condition,

-Leaving personal belongings in rooms £30 during the vacation (see Accommodation Agreement)
+Leaving personal belongings in rooms during the vacation (see Accommodation Agreement) Reasonable administration charge up to £30

-Unregistered room guests (see Regulation 16)

-£30-75 depending on severity
+Unregistered room guests Reasonable administration (see Regulation 16) charge up to £30-£75 depending on severity

-The above list of fines should be regarded as illustrative only, not definitive.
+The above list of fines and charges should be regarded as illustrative only, not definitive.
 The amounts may also be varied depending on aggravating or mitigating circumstances.